guilleiguaran/rack-www-enforcer/README.md

 Usage
 -------

-    use Rack::WwwRedirect, :subdomain => "app"
+    use Rack::WwwEnforcer, :subdomain => "app"

-If subdomain isn't present "www" is used by default
+If subdomain isn't present "www" is used by default.

+You can use it in your Rails app, in the environment configuration file add it to Middleware stack:

+    config.middleware.insert_before ActionDispatch::Static, Rack::WwwEnforcer